thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 ## Key Takeaways

-- Gained a deeper understanding of why iBGP is required in larger networks, beyond simple default gateway routing, and the value it provides for internal route propagation.

 - Learned how OSPF can function as an underlay while iBGP operates as an overlay, and how these layers interact to provide end-to-end connectivity.

-- Understood the behavioral differences between iBGP and eBGP, particularly in route advertisement and next-hop handling.

 - Observed how Route Reflectors (R5 and R6) eliminate the need for full-mesh iBGP, improving scalability (in larger environments) while maintaining route distribution.